-So, if this issue is still frustrating you and preventing you from hearing the 3D Audio bespoke to the PS5, we've got you covered below with these mic echo PS5 fixes.
+So, if this issue is still frustrating you and preventing you from hearing the 3D Audio bespoke to the PS5, we've got you covered below with these PS5 mic echo fixes.

-If you or one of the people in your party/lobby is complaining about the mic echoing, it is because one of you probably has the volume too loud.
+If you or one of the people in your party/lobby is complaining about the mic echoing, it is probably because one of you probably has the volume too loud.

 However, if you can hear the mic echo, then it's not actually your fault, but rather somebody else's.
 To deduce who the culprit is, basically find out which one person cannot hear the voice echo.